Diploma of Screen and Media

 Semester 1, 2015

-All applicants must complete and submit the 2015 RMIT University Information Kit by 26 September 2014 (or 7 November 2014 for late applicants).
+All applicants must complete and submit the 2015 RMIT University Screen and Media (Film and Television Production) pre-selection kit by 26 September 2014 (or 7 November 2014 for late applicants).

 Non-year 12 applicants only: Non-year 12 applicants must complete and submit a VTAC Personal Statement online that details any relevant work experience.